-- 3. In the Add New Server window, enter the required information in the following fields: - Server: Enter the IP Address or Fully Qualified Domain Name (FQDN) of the XenServer server that hosts your SD-WAN Orchestrator for On-premises virtual machine instance. - User name: Enter the server administrator account name.
+- 3. In the Add New Server window, enter the required information in the following fields: - Server: Enter the IP Address or Fully Qualified Domain Name (FQDN) of the XenServer server that hosts your Citrix SD-WAN Orchestrator for On-premises virtual machine instance.

+- User name: Enter the server administrator account name.
 The default is root. - Password: Enter the password associated with this administrator account.

-😣 Add New S erver ? \times
+🔀 Add New S erver ? \times

-st name or IP address of the server you want er login credentials for that server. t to add
+Enter the hos and your use t name or IP address of the server you wan r login credentials for that server. it to add

 Server: 10.102.29.2 ~

 User login c redentials

 U ser name: root

 Password: •••••

 Add Can cel